HodaGH/InsightDEWin18/README.md

 ## Overview

-This project is part of my Insight Data Engineering fellowship in Silicon Valley for Winter 2018.
-The project takes youtube data from Youtube API, along with web scrapes, and ingests it for use in a influencer search engine application.
+The goal of my project is to use and set up Youtube Data API (v3) and kafka to provide a real time and efficient ingestion system for youtube data.
+The goal is to set up youtube API to push notifications when any new video is posted to any channel.
+This method is more efficient than polling approach or retrieving all data related to all channels once awhile.

 ## Data

-The data comes form the youtube API and Web scraper.
+The data comes form the youtube API.
 For my project, I am going to use small size of data as sample data, but I choose my technologies to be scalable and able to handle the full dataset, while still providing low-latency responses to queries.

-## Pipeline
+## Technologies

-### Ingestion:
+Google PubSub
+Google App Engine
+Google Big Query
+Google Storage
 Kafka
-### Data Format:
-Right now it is Jason beacuse Youtbue API generates data in Jason format.
-But Jason is slow to read.
-So this will probably change.
-### File System:
+Flask
+Plotly
+Pandas
+NumPy
 AWS S3

-### Stream Processing Or Batch Processing [?]
-### Data Store [?]
+### Ingestion:
-.
-.